Haivision/srt/docs/API.md

 - On a listener socket it will be derived by the accepted socket or group, but will have no effect on the listener socket itself.

-- Note that this flag set on a group is for group only, as it concerns the exact sending operation being done on a group.
+- Note that when this flag is set only on a group, it applies to a specific receiving operation being done on that group (i.e. it is not derived from the socket of which the group is a member).

 ---